Deciphering Core, Valence and Double-Core-Polarization Contributions to Parity Violating Amplitudes in $^{133}$Cs using

 When both $\omega$ and energies of the atomic states are considered either from theory or experiment, results from both Eqs. (\ref{cprpa3}) and (\ref{cprpa4}) match each other, otherwise large discrepancies are seen.
-In the RMBPT, RPA or CPDF-RPA method, it is possible to use $\omega^{ex}$ and experimental energies of the initial and final states simultaneously in the $E1_{PV}$ evaluating expressions.
-However, one can either use $\omega^{ex}$ or $\omega^{ex}$ with experimental energy of only the valence state (whose perturbed state wave function is evaluated) in the complicated methods like the RCC method.
-Energies of the double, triple excited configurations appear in the denominator of the RCC theory, their experimental energies cannot be used in the wave function determining equations.
-By corroborating this fact with the above finding, it can be said that scaling the wave function by using experimental energy of the valence state alone may not always give accurate result, rather it may introduce additional error to the calculation.
-As explained in the previous section, this fact can be theoretically understood using Eq. (\ref{eq04}).
 Nevertheless, it can be found from Table \ref{tab6} that our result with $\omega^{ex}$ value from the CPDF-RPA* method does not match with the corresponding results from Refs. \cite{Dzuba2012,Roberts2022} for the $6S-7S$ transition.
 We are unable to understand the reason for this though results with theoretical $\omega$ value from both the works agree quite well.